Steve132/uraster/README.md

 # uraster

-Micro simple Rasterizer in a single C++11 header file.
+Micro simple software rasterizer in a single C++11 header file.
+Does not use OpenGL.
+Pure C++11.
 Mostly useful as a way of demonstrating the rendering pipeline

 ![Image from uraster](https://raw.githubusercontent.com/Steve132/uraster/master/example/screenshot.jpg)